ETHZ-RobotX/SuperMegaBot/docs/robot-operation/HowToConnectToSMB.md

 # To connect the SMB to Internet
 nmcli connection up
 ```

+**You should connect to the SMB with your own username.
+Username is your group number**.
+*Example: For group 1, the username is group1*
+{: .smb-info }

 Once you are connected to the SMB you will see an IP address and port tuple on the terminal starting with 'http://'.
 Please save it since we will need it in the next step.

 If you do not see such a tupple, please start the roscore and check the part ROS_MASTER_URI.